The007Programmer/UFW-Manager/README.md

 |Windows Server support|✅|

 ## Installation and Usage

-1. Download the ZIP file from the `CODE` tab in this repository.
+1. Download the ZIP file.
 2. Extract contents to desired run folder (move to server if downloaded on computer).
 3. Open or `cd` to the project directory in a terminal.
 4. Run `python3 tool.py` to open the tool.